wdporter/i-am-that-vuepress/3-the-living-present/readme.md

 **M:**&ensp;You need not say it is unknown, for you see it in constant operation.
 Since you were born, has it ever changed?
-Things and thoughts have been changeïng all the time.
+Things and thoughts have been changing all the time.
 But the feeling that what is now is real has never changed, even in dream.

-**Q:**&ensp;In deep sleep there is no experiënce of the present reality.
+**Q:**&ensp;In deep sleep there is no experience of the present reality.

 **M:**&ensp;The blankness of deep sleep is due entirely to the lack of specific memories.
-But a general memory of well-beïng is there.
+But a general memory of well-being is there.
 There is a difference in feeling when we say, “I was deeply asleep”, from, “I was absent”.

 **Q:**&ensp;We shall repeat the question we began with: between life’s source